preemptive/protected-adventureworks/README.md

 * *AdventureWorksSalesService*: An ASP.NET web service that exposes customer data from the database, and
 * *AdventureWorksSalesClient*: A WPF desktop client that interacts with that web service.

+For details, including how this project's protection was configured, see [the corresponding MSDN Magazine article](). **TODO: URL**

 ## Building the Sample

-The following are prerequisites for using this sample:
+The following are prerequisites for building this sample:

 * Visual Studio 2017
 * Microsoft SQL Server or SQL Server Express